toliva/ConnectivityContent/README.md

 2. Use the TeamCity build to generate an initial version of the API documentation based on a swagger endpoint then edit as for method 1.
 3. Clone the partner-api-web repo locally and then use node commands to generate the initial API documentation from swagger.

+**Note: If you want an 'Experimental' tag appended to the heading on the developer API page, then you will need to append "-(Experimental)" to the directory name. **

 ## Method 1.
 Online editor